Sirius2051/Notepad/README.md

-# notepad
+# Notepad

- Simple notepad with Python
+ This is a simple notepad made with Python.
+Maybe later add more complex functions.